ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 that Preconnection.
 If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
-Some Intents can also be specified for individual Content, similar to the properties in {{send-params}}.
+Some Intents have also corresponding Content Properties, similar to the properties in {{send-params}}.

 \[PHILS:: Some Intents, i.e., Traffic Category, Size to be Received, Receive